Trump, in a new interview, says he doesn't know if he backs due process rights

-WEST PALM BEACH, Fla. — (AP) — President Donald Trump, in a new interview, was circumspect about his duties to uphold due process rights laid out in the Constitution.
+WEST PALM BEACH, Fla. — (AP) — President Donald Trump is circumspect about his duties to uphold due process rights laid out in the Constitution, saying in a new interview that he does not know whether U.S. citizens and noncitizens alike deserve that guarantee.

 He also said he does not think military force will be needed to make Canada the "51st state" and played down the possibility he would look to run for a third term in the White House.